Hometown Hero: 5-star Salpointe star Elijah Rushing commits to Arizona Wildcats

 "Every chance they could be on campus, they were on campus; every one of those schools.
 Elijah and his family had great relationships, but it has to get narrowed down to something, right? ...
 I think what it ultimately came down to was staying at home.
 'I want to be home, I want to play in front of the hometown crowd, play with my brother and play in front of family and friends.
 I just want to be home.'"

-Rushing bucked the trend of Salpointe Catholic stars to spurn the Wildcats.
-Notable Lancers Arizona whiffed on include Atlanta Falcons running back Bijan Robinson (Texas); safety Lathan Ransom (Ohio State); offensive linemen Matteo Mele (Washington), Bruno Fina (UCLA) and Jonah Miller (Oregon; plus one-time Lancer and former Tanque Verde offensive tackle Jack Endean (Oklahoma State).
+Rushing bucked the trend of Salpointe Catholic stars to spurn Arizona.
+Notable Lancers the Wildcats whiffed on include Atlanta Falcons running back Bijan Robinson (Texas); safety Lathan Ransom (Ohio State); offensive linemen Matteo Mele (Washington), Bruno Fina (UCLA) and Jonah Miller (Oregon); also, one-time Lancer and former Tanque Verde offensive tackle Jack Endean (Oklahoma State).
 Arizona also halted recruiting former UA commit Treyson Bourguet, who’s now the starting quarterback at Western Michigan.
 Former Salpointe Catholic All-American offensive lineman Kristofer O'Dowd chose to play at USC in 2007.

 In 2024, the Wildcats have commitments from Salpointe Catholic three-star edge rusher Keona Wilhite and now Rushing.